kfirfitousi/arous-style/README.md

 # Configuration

+### Contentful CMS

+The products are managed in the Contentful CMS dashboard (https://app.contentful.com).

+#### Locales

+Under `Settings` -> `Locales`, set the default to `Hebrew (he)` and add a new locale `English (en)`.
+For the English locale, tick the "Allow empty fields for this locale" checkbox and don't provide a fallback locale.

+#### Content Model

+Under `Content model`, click on `Add content type` and create a new content model `Product`.
+It should contain the following fields:

+1. Title
+   - Short text
+   - Enable localization on this field and set as required
+2. Price
+   - Integer
+   - Set as required
+3. Pictures
+   - Media, many files
+   - Set as required

+#### Product Categories

+Contentful's tags are used to categorize products.
+You can edit these tags under `Settings` -> `Tags`.
+The tag name is used as a label for the category.
+To apply a tag to a product, go to the product's entry under `Content` and click the `Tags` tab.

 ### Environment Variables

 For a quick start, rename `.env.local.example` in the project root to `.env.local` and open it.
 This file contains all the neccessary environment variables for the project.